Antonio Nardello: Carmine Rotunno

-On August 1, 1885, citizens living close a newly built reservoir near Howard University in Washington, D.C. lodged complaints about a foul smell emanating from an old, abandoned shack in the farm of Curtis Gilbert.
+On August 1, 1885, citizens living close to a newly built reservoir near Howard University in Washington, D.C., lodged complaints about a foul smell emanating from an old, abandoned shack on the farm of Curtis Gilbert.
 When they entered one of the rooms on the second floor, they discovered the decomposing body of a man lying on the floor.
-At his glance, nothing suspicious about his death was noted, until the officers noticed the huge gash on his neck, as well as blood splattered on the floor and walls.
+At his glance, nothing suspicious about his death was noted until the officers noticed the huge gash on his neck, as well as blood splattered on the floor and walls.
 Not long after, the decedent was identified as a middle-aged Italian immigrant named Carmine Rotunno, a laborer and shoemaker who lived at a nearby boarding house.
 He was last seen on the early morning of July 29, accompanied by one Antonio Nardello, another laborer with a reputation for being a lazy man who preferred to spend his money and time gambling.
 Despite warnings from his co-workers, Rotunno accompanied Nardello, as the latter had promised him work, and was never seen alive again.